AhmedYahya98/elevvo_internship/README.md

 ## 🏅 Evaluation & Submission

 According to the internship guidelines:
 - Tasks were submitted before the program deadline.
-- Each project is shared publicly on GitHub and summarized in a **LinkedIn post**, tagging [Elevvo](https://www.linkedin.com/company/elevvo) as part of the internship deliverables.
 - Bonus tasks contributed to “High Achiever” or “Outstanding Contributor” recognition.

 ---